 Welcome to our website!

-On 29 November 2014, Lady Cilento Children’s Hospital (LCCH) will open and Mater Children’s Hospital (MCH) will close.
+On 29 November 2014, Lady Cilento Children’s Hospital (LCCH) opened and Mater Children’s Hospital (MCH) closed.
 This new hospital is a combination of Mater Children’s Hospital and Royal Children’s Hospital and will offer the best facilities and services for high-level paediatric care in Queensland.

 Governance of all Child and Youth Mental Health Services (CYMHS) currently offered at Mater will transition to Children’s Health Queensland (CHQ) on Saturday 29 November 2014.